sapirtalmi/GrowMateAI/README.md

 - `src/components/`: Reusable UI components (Navbar, HazardsMap, etc.)
 - `src/pages/`: Main dashboard pages (Dashboard, UsersPage, HazardsPage, SensorsPage, LoginPage)
 - `src/services/api.js`: API configuration and request logic

 ---
-## ESP32

-This folder contains code for ESP32-based sensor devices and simulation scripts.

-### Purpose
-Simulate and operate sensor devices that send data to the GrowMate backend.

-### Files
-- `esp32_mock.py`: Python script to simulate sensor data and send it to the backend API.
-Supports timed and manual modes.
-- `Sensor.ino`: Arduino firmware for ESP32 devices.
-Handles WiFi setup, sensor readings (moisture, temperature, humidity), and HTTP communication with the backend.

-### Usage
-- Use `esp32_mock.py` for local testing and simulation of sensor data.
-- Flash `Sensor.ino` to an ESP32 device for real sensor operation.

----